 In grade 10 through 12, students may elect to take their history course at the honors level by signing a contract.
 Honors students are expected to be leaders in class discussions, to maintain a high level of enthusiasm and intellectual curiosity, and to demonstrate a superior level of critical analysis in all written work and on honors-specific prompts on assessments.
 Earning Honors credit requires that after electing Honors and signing the contract, that the student continues to live up to these expectations.

 If you could build your own nation, what would it be like?
-In this class, you will have the opportunity to understand how nations are built, how they expand, and how national identity is shaped and cemented through culture, politics, and conflict.
-You will also evaluate the goals of the U.S. as a new nation and examine how citizens have shaped its course toward these goals since its founding amidst ever-evolving global challenges and opportunities.
+In this class, you will have the opportunity to understand how nations are built, how they expand, and how national identity is shaped and cemented through culture, politics, conflict, and division.
+You will also evaluate the goals of the U.S. as a new nation, its decisions to embrace democracy, and examine how citizens have shaped its course toward these goals since its founding amidst ever-evolving global challenges and opportunities.

 The Age of Reforms